LinFunster/JAM/README.md

 This repository contains the official PyTorch implementation of our paper:

-[IROS 2025] JAM: Keypoint-Guided Joint Prediction after Classification-Aware Marginal Proposal for Multi-Agent Interaction [[arxiv](TODO)]
+[IROS 2025] JAM: Keypoint-Guided Joint Prediction after Classification-Aware Marginal Proposal for Multi-Agent Interaction [[TODO](TODO)]

 ### News